Ten rules for excellent content creation | Turtl

 Iteration is everything

 If your content meets rule #9, then the fun doesn't stop once you've sent your creation out into the world, oh no. Sign off is not the end.

-If your content is seeing the results you expect - like a high bounce rate or low time on page - take another look and see where you can make improvements.
+If your content is not seeing the results you expect - like a high bounce rate or low time on page - take another look and see where you can make improvements.

 Perhaps you need to delete sections that people aren't showing interest in or restructure a post to get your point across more quickly.
 Would adding more visuals help people stay engaged?

 One benefit of modern digital content formats is that they're never set in stone;